todb/junkdrawer/kali/msf-dev.md

 ```
 ssh -T git@github.com
 Warning: Permanently added 'github.com,192.30.252.130' (RSA) to the list of known hosts.
-Hi mcfakepants!
+Hi YOUR_USERNAME_FOR_GITHUB!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

 Okay!
 You're all set to fork and clone Metasploit Framework.
 How exciting for you!

 # Fork and Clone Metasploit-Framework